-However, retailers don’t always get their way when it comes to pricing errors.
+But retailers don’t always get their way when it comes to pricing errors.
 Sometimes a well-argued campaign by disgruntled customers can persuade them to change their minds.

 After the orders flooded in, the high street giant realised its mistake and cancelled orders at the knock-down price, offering disappointed customers £25 as a goodwill gesture.

 An online petition entitled Marks and Spencer supply our TVs that we paid for forced M&S to do a U-turn and honour the orders.

-Despite the terrible punctuation on the petition, it made some valid arguments about the binding contract M&S had entered into when it accepted orders and took customers’ money.
-After the turnaround M&S said honouring the orders was a “business decision” and didn’t admit its original stance was wrong.
+The petition made some valid arguments about the binding contract M&S entered into when it accepted orders and took customers’ money.
+After the turnaround, M&S said honouring the orders was a 'business decision' and didn’t admit its original stance was wrong.

 Deals website hotukdeals.com, as the name suggests, lists hot deals on anything from cheap soft drinks in supermarkets to electronic and computer gear on sale at dirt cheap prices.

-Unfortunately, under contract law in many cases the retailer doesn’t have to honour an order when it’s made after a pricing glitch or mistake.
+Unfortunately, under contract law, in many cases the retailer doesn’t have to honour an order when it’s made after a pricing glitch or mistake.

-This is because the retailer is not actually ‘offering to sell’ the goods for the price indicated; it is what the law calls an ‘invitation to treat’ i.e. the retailer is inviting customers to make an offer to buy.
+This is because the retailer is not actually ‘offering to sell’ the goods for the price indicated; it is what the law calls an ‘invitation to treat’ i.e., the retailer is inviting customers to make an offer to buy.

 It gets a bit more complicated when goods are sold online as it depends on whether a contract has been made between the two parties.

 The retailer needs to accept the customer’s order for there to be a contract.
-If it hasn’t accepted the order it can withdraw the product from sale and cancel the order.
+If it hasn’t accepted the order, it can withdraw the product from sale and cancel the order.

 Many websites say in their terms that an order is only accepted when the goods are dispatched.
-Any e-mail sent to the customer beforehand is simply an acknowledgement of receipt – as opposed to acceptance - of the order.
+Any email sent to the customer beforehand is simply an acknowledgement of receipt – as opposed to acceptance - of the order.

-But in some cases the wording of the e-mail will have accepted the customer’s order and the customer would generally be entitled to purchase the goods at the advertised price.
+But in some cases, the wording of the email will have accepted the customer’s order and the customer would generally be entitled to purchase the goods at the advertised price.

 What do you think?
 Should retailers honour the price they advertise?
 And where do you hear about mis-priced bargains?
 Let us know via the comment box below!